kdhageman/android_market_crawler/README.md

                         Path to file of proxy addresses

 ```
-Alternatively, you can run all spiders as separate processes by running `./run_all.sh`.
+Alternatively, you can run all spiders as separate processes by running `./scripts/run_all.sh`.

+##### Monitoring
+The crawler support [InfluxDB](https://www.influxdata.com/) and [Sentry](https://sentry.io/welcome/) for monitoring the progress and error reporting respectively.
+See the example configuration for the required information

 ##### Splash
-To enable Splash, run a Splash instance (recommended using Docker), and set the correct `pystorecrawler` configuration options, before running the tool.
+To enable [Splash](https://github.com/scrapinghub/splash), run a Splash instance (recommended using Docker), and set the correct `android_market_crawler` configuration options, before running the tool.

 ##### NOTE
 Right now, the `idna` library used by `Twisted` is too strict in handling internationalized domain names (IDNs), i.e. is too generous in raising errors.